BrandonKimchi/nwhacks2019/README.md

     - make picking due date neater

   - view what people may owe you --done--
-    - download button grayed if day not past, otherwise available
+    - download button grayed if day not past, otherwise available --done--
     - password field appear as well

 -Run TTL checks on the deadlines --done--

--Unlock/allow download of dirt -- not gated by user, but uses the passphrase to work --done--
+-Unlock/allow download of dirt --done--
   - check user is the right collector for this --done--
   - check the date is valid --done--
   - check password matches before decrypting or we bust the cipher --done--

 -Add a logout button --done--

--Link login and sign up pages
+-Link login and sign up pages --done--

 -Fancy UI stuff
 https://medium.freecodecamp.org/add-bootstrap-to-your-ruby-on-rails-project-8d76d70d0e3b

--Display username + sign out butten when logged in
+-Display username + sign out butten when logged in --done--

 -Validations on creating new contracts